 The mayor said this was the case, “absolutely.

 “We have our new councillor of parks and recreation, working with our director of parks and recreation, and, after the election, I had a meeting with all the directors, and this was my emphasis.
 I said, let’s focus when it comes to events, let’s take stock and take note of who from Hampstead is actually participating in these events.
 Let’s not just make this an academic exercise for the sake of saying that we’re doing programming.
-If people are not attending the programming that we’re making, we have to change the programming.”
+If people are not attending the programming that we’re making, we have to change the programming.” n